 Descriptive が

 The particle が is used to mark a subject.
 A subject is one of two main components of a sentence, the other being the predicate.
-The subject is usually a noun; and the predicate is usually a noun, adjective, or verb.
-A sentence with a subject may look like:
+The subject is usually a noun; but the predicate can be a noun, adjective, or verb.

 There are two main usages of this subject-marking particle が.
 The most common one is descriptive が, and it has its name because it’s usually used to describe things or events1.
 The other usage, exclusive が, will be introduced later in the chapter.